LEAVE US YOUR MESSAGE

 I

-The Singapore VCC (Variable Capital Company) is the fund vehicle of choice for a growing share of hospitality-focused managers raising institutional capital in Asia.
-Compared with the Cayman SPC or Luxembourg RAIF, the VCC offers three things that matter to LPs in private hospitality strategies: (1) onshore regulatory oversight by MAS, (2) Section 13O or 13U tax exemption at the fund level, and (3) an umbrella structure with sub-funds that maps cleanly to multi-strategy hospitality platforms (e.g. one sub-fund for luxury equity, another for hotel debt, another for listed overlay).
+The Singapore VCC (Variable Capital Company) is increasingly used by hospitality-focused managers raising institutional capital in Asia.
+Compared with the Cayman SPC or Luxembourg RAIF, the VCC can offer three features that many LPs in private hospitality strategies value: (1) onshore regulatory oversight by MAS, (2) Section 13O or 13U tax exemption at the fund or sub-fund level, and (3) an umbrella structure with sub-funds that maps cleanly to multi-strategy hospitality platforms (e.g. one sub-fund for luxury equity, another for hotel debt, another for listed overlay).

-For LPs evaluating a Singapore VCC hospitality fund, the structure also addresses a quieter concern: confidentiality of the investor register and a domicile that doesn't carry the reputational baggage of legacy offshore jurisdictions.
+For LPs evaluating a Singapore VCC hospitality fund, the structure can also address confidentiality of the investor register and a domicile that some institutional allocators prefer over legacy offshore jurisdictions, depending on their internal allocation policies and risk appetite.

 The short version